 All of the four non-executive Directors were appointed for a term of three years, commencing from 1 January 2017.
-Two of the independent non-executive Directors, Mr. LAM Kwong Siu, S.B.S. and Mr. WONG Chat Chor Samuel, were appointed for a term of three years commencing from 3 February 2017.
+Two of the independent non-executive Directors, Mr. LAM Kwong Siu, G.B.S. and Mr. WONG Chat Chor Samuel, were appointed for a term of three years commencing from 3 February 2017.
 The independent non-executive Director, Dr. WONG Ying Wai, G.B.S., JP, was appointed for a term of three years commencing from 1 November 2017.
-Two of the independent non-executive Directors, Mr. TRAN Chuen Wah, John and Mr. TAM Wai Hung, David, were appointed for a term of three years commencing from 31 December 2018.
+Two of the independent non-executive Directors, Dr. TRAN Chuen Wah, John and Mr. TAM Wai Hung, David, were appointed for a term of three years commencing from 31 December 2018.
 The Company has received written confirmation from each of the independent non-executive Directors in respect of his independence in accordance with the independence guidelines pursuant to Rule 3.13 of the Listing Rules.
 The Company is of the view that all independent non-executive Directors have fulfilled the independence guidelines set forth under Rule 3.13 of the Listing Rules.

-Attendance records of the Directors at board meetings and general meetings in 2018 are as follows:
+Attendance records of the Directors at board meetings and general meetings in 2019 are as follows:

-Meetings attended/held
+Meetings atte Meetings attended/held

-Annual Board meetings
+Annual

-general
+general Board

-meeting
+meeting meetings

 Executive director

-LEE Yin Yee 1/1 6/6
+LEE Yin Yee 1/1 4/4

-TUNG Ching Bor 1/1 6/6
+TUNG Ching Bor 1/1 4/4

-TUNG Ching Sai 1/1 6/6
+TUNG Ching Sai 1/1 4/4

-LEE Shing Kan 1/1 6/6
+LEE Shing Kan 1/1 3/4

 Non-executive director

-LI Ching Wai 1/1 6/6
+LI Ching Wai 1/1 4/4

-LI Ching Leung 1/1 6/6
+LI Ching Leung 1/1 4/4

-SZE Nang Sze 1/1 6/6
+SZE Nang Sze 1/1 4/4

-NG Ngan Ho 1/1 6/6
+NG Ngan Ho 1/1 4/4

 Independent non-executive director

-LAM Kwong Siu 0/1 5/6
+LAM Kwong Siu 1/1 4/4

-WONG Ying Wai 0/1 5/6
+WONG Ying Wai 0/1 3/4

-WONG Chat Chor 0/1 5/6
+WONG Chat Chor 1/1 4/4

-TRAN Chuen Wah, John 1/1 6/6
+TRAN Chuen Wah, John 1/1 3/4

-TAM Wai Hung, David 1/1 6/6
+TAM Wai Hung, David 1/1 3/4

-During the financial year ended 31 December 2018, the Board has held six meetings, which were held on 26 February 2018, 26 June 2018, 30 July 2018, 31 July 2018, 29 November 2018 and 20 December 2018, respectively, and all Directors had attended these meetings.
-At least four Board meetings are scheduled to be held during the financial year ending 31 December 2019.
+During the financial year ended 31 December 2019, the Board has held four meetings, which were held on 25 February 2019, 15 May 2019, 7 August 2019 and 26 November 2019, respectively, and majority of the Directors had attended these meetings.
+At least four Board meetings are scheduled to be held during the financial year ending 31 December 2020.